sh3lk/mx/website/docs.md

 of its replicas.
 Replicas may automatically be scaled up and down depending on the load.

 ### What about data-processing applications?
-Can I use Service Weaver for those?
+Can I use MX for those?

-In theory, you may be able to use Service Weaver for data-processing applications, though you will find that it provides little support for some of the common data-processing features such as checkpointing, failure recovery, restarts etc.
+In theory, you may be able to use MX for data-processing applications, though you will find that it provides little support for some of the common data-processing features such as checkpointing, failure recovery, restarts etc.

-Additionally, Service Weaver's replication model means that component replicas may automatically be scaled up and down depending on the load.
+Additionally, MX's replication model means that component replicas may automatically be scaled up and down depending on the load.
 This is likely something that you wouldn't want in your data-processing application.
 This scale-up/scale-down behavior translates even to the application's `main()` function and may cause your data-processing program to run multiple times.

-### Why doesn't Service Weaver provide its own data storage?
+### Why doesn't MX provide its own data storage?

 Different applications have different storage needs (e.g., global replication, performance, SQL/NoSQL).
 There are also a [myriad][db_engines] of storage